mikaelalvianrizky/chat-app/README.md

 - Create and select multiple chat sessions (rooms) to start new topics.
 - Interact with an AI using OpenAI's Chat Completion API (using `gpt-4o-mini`).
 - Provide feedback (thumbs up/down) on AI responses.
-- Toggle between dark and light themes—with the light mode using a pastel color scheme.
+- Toggle between dark and light themes.

 ---